JagsJulia/Jags.jl/README.md

 ]
 ```

 A Jagsmodel is created and initialized.
-Notice that by default 4 commands (to be executed in parallel) are created each producing a single chain.
+Notice that by default 4 commands (to be executed in parallel) are created, each producing a single chain.

 ```
 jagsmodel = Jagsmodel(name="line", model=line,
   data=data, init=inits, monitor=monitors,
   #ncommands=4, nchains=1,
-  adapt=1000, update=10000, thin=1,
+  #adapt=1000, update=10000,
+  #thin=10,
   #deviance=true, dic=true, popt=true,
-  updatedatafile=true, updateinitfiles=true,
+  #updatedatafile=true, updateinitfiles=true,
-  pdir=ProjDir);
+  #pdir=ProjDir
+  );

 println("\nJagsmodel that will be used:") jagsmodel |> display